 INTRODUCTION:

 Human single-neuron recordings are a unique and powerful tool to explore the function of the human brain with extraordinary spatial and temporal resolution1.
 Recently, single-neuron recordings have in particular gained wide use in the field of cognitive neuroscience because they permit the direct investigation of cognitive processes central to human cognition.
 These recordings are made possible by the clinical need to determine the position of epileptic foci, for which depth electrodes are temporarily implanted into the brains of patients with suspected focal epilepsy.
-With this setup, single-neuron recordings can be obtained using microwires protruding from the tip of the hybrid depth electrode (a detailed description of the surgical methodology involved in the insertion of hybrid depth electrodes is provided in 2).
+With this setup, single-neuron recordings can be obtained using microwires protruding from the tip of the hybrid depth electrode (a detailed description of the surgical methodology involved in the insertion of hybrid depth electrodes is provided in previous protocol2).
 Among others, this method has been used to study human memory3,4, emotion5,6, and attention7,8.

-Eye tracking measures gaze position and eye movements (saccades and fixations) during cognitive tasks.
+Eye tracking measures gaze position and eye movements (fixations and saccades) during cognitive tasks.
 Video-based eye trackers typically use the corneal reflection and the center of the pupil as features to track over time9.
 Eye tracking is an important method to study visual attention because the gaze location indicates the focus of attention during most natural behaviors10-12.
 Eye tracking has been used extensively to study visual attention in healthy individuals13 and neurological populations14-16.

 While both single-neuron recordings and eye tracking are individually used extensively in humans, few studies have used both simultaneously.
 As a result, it still remains largely unknown how neurons in the human brain respond to eye movements and/or whether they are sensitive to the currently fixated stimulus.
 This is in contrast to studies with macaques, where eye-tracking with simultaneous single-neuron recordings has become a standard tool.
 In order to directly investigate neuronal response to eye movements, we combined human single-neuron recordings and eye tracking.
 We here describe the protocol to conduct such experiments and then illustrate the results through a concrete example.